School Policies

 • year groups will be informed of allergens that must be avoided in advance of class parties, events or birthdays

-• a general use EpiPen will be stored at the school canteen at Braybrook and in site coordinators’ offices at all WELS sites.
+• a general use adrenaline autoinjector will be stored at the school canteen, office and in the yard duty bag for ease of access.

 • Planning for off-site activities will include risk minimisation strategies for students at risk of anaphylaxis including supervision requirements, appropriate number of trained staff, emergency response procedures and other risk controls appropriate to the activity and students attending.